bryanyzhu/Hidden-Two-Stream/README.md

 But maybe you need to set paths correctly in `demo_hidden.py` before you run it, like `model_def_file` and `model_file`.
 And also change the `FRAME_PATH` in `testlist01_with_labels.txt`.

+After you get both spatial and hidden predictions, the late fusion code is in folder ./test, run `late_fusion.m` to get the final two stream predictions.

 MotionNet
 =========